Understanding food labels

 The Dirt:

-There are so many food labels today: Organic, Grassfed, No Hormones or Antibiotics added, Non-GMO, Certified Humane…the list goes on.
-Ever wonder what all those food labels really mean?
-Well, we’re here to help you understand them and to know when you’re being fooled!
+There are so many food labels today: organic, grass-fed, no hormones or antibiotics added, non-GMO…the list goes on.
+D2D's here to help you understand them and to know when you’re being fooled so you can make better food decisions.

 Global Food